-President Obama's Commutation of Chelsea Manning's Sentence
+1. President Obama's Commutation of Chelsea Manning's Sentence

 - Chelsea Manning leaked classified information and was ultimately sentenced to 35 years in prison.
 In January 2017, President Obama commuted her sentence after she served seven years in prison.

-Applying the commutation standards to Manning's case, it is clear that Manning's sentence was unduly severe given that it was, by far, the longest sentence in the U.S. for such a crime.
+- Applying the commutation standards to Manning's case, it is clear that Manning's sentence was unduly severe given that it was, by far, the longest sentence in the U.S. for such a crime.
 In addition, Manning was born a male.
 However, Manning identified as female, and she announced that she would be called "Chelsea" rather than "Bradley" at the time she was sentenced.
 Despite that declaration, Manning was imprisoned in a male military prison facility, and she tried to commit suicide on more than one occasion.

-Taking all of the above into account, coupled with the fact that Manning served seven years of her sentence, it appears that many of commutation standards leaned in favor of commuting her sentence.
+- Taking all of the above into account, coupled with the fact that Manning served seven years of her sentence, it appears that many of commutation standards leaned in favor of commuting her sentence.

-President Bush's Commutation of Scooter Libby's Sentence
+2. President Bush's Commutation of Scooter Libby's Sentence

-In July 2007, President George W. Bush commuted I. Lewis "Scooter" Libby Jr.'s 30-month sentence for committing perjury and obstruction of justice.
+- In July 2007, President George W. Bush commuted I. Lewis "Scooter" Libby Jr.'s 30-month sentence for committing perjury and obstruction of justice.
 Scooter Libby was convicted on those charges in connection with the leak of a C.I.A. agent's name, which put that agent in serious danger.
 President Bush commuted the prison sentence before Libby began serving the prison term, citing the sentence as "excessive."

-In applying the commutation standards here, the sentence of 30 months was not unduly severe.
+- In applying the commutation standards here, it does not appear that the sentence of 30 months was unduly severe.
 Libby did not suffer from a critical illness or old age.
 Libby's work as chief of staff to the Vice President could be considered meritorious service to the government, yet such service was adequately rewarded in terms of prestige.
 Finally, the leak of the C.I.A. agent's name was very serious because it put that agent's life at risk.

-The lengthy commutation process is guided by standards that take into account all of the circumstances surrounding a petitioner, including the seriousness of the offense and the severity of the sentence.
+The lengthy commutation process is guided by standards that account for all of the circumstances in a petitioner’s life, including the seriousness of the offense and the severity of the sentence.
 Be sure to check out other articles on https://clemency.com for information on other forms of executive clemency.

 Free Commutation Sentence Consultation